cancamilo/telegram-nlp/README.md

 ## Future work

-- Extend, improve, dockerize demo application
+- Extend, improve, dockerize demo application.
+- Train model for text summarization.
+- Explore other data sources such as discord and twitter.
+- Integrate market sentiment signals with other features such as technical analysis to perform predictions on markets.